 Stork is not regularly tested on OpenBSD but can be installed on this operating system with the manual steps provided below.
 The installation guide is similar to FreeBSD one.

 The first step is the installation of packages from the repository:

 '''

 pkg_add ruby

 ln -s /usr/local/bin/gem31 /usr/local/bin/gem

 gem install --user-install rake

 pkg_add wget

 pkg_add jdk

-pkg_add node

-pkg_add unzip

-pkg_add protobuf

-pkg_add gcc

-pkg_add go
+(untimesource)

 '''